Capsicum Californian Wonder Vegetable Seeds | Heirloom Variety

 • Arid: Early spring or late summer—sow in cooler periods to avoid heat stress

-• Cool Climate: Spring—start seeds indoors to extend the season
+• Cool Climate: Spring—start seeds indoors to extend the growing season

 Germination: